codedread/bitjs/README.md

 #### Compressing

-The Zipper only supports creating zip files without compression (story only) for now.
+The Zipper only supports creating zip files without compression (store only) for now.
 The interface is pretty straightforward and there is no event-based / streaming API.

 ```javascript